CAIP-27: Wallet Invoke Method JSON-RPC Method

 }

-• scope - a valid scopeObject previously authorized to the caller and persisted in the session identified by sessionId
+• scope (required) - a valid CAIP-2 network identifier, previously authorized by or within a scopeObject in the active session

-• method - JSON-RPC method to request
+• method (required) - the JSON-RPC method to invoke (previously authorized for the targeted network)

 Validation

-1. A respondent MUST check the scope against the identified session object before executing or responding to such a request, and invalidate a request for a scope not already authorized and persisted.
+1. A respondent SHOULD check the scope against active session’s scopeObjects before executing or responding to such a request, and SHOULD invalidate a request for a scope not previously authorized.

 4. The respondent MAY apply other logic or validation.